vectordotdev/vector/website/docs/reference/sinks/gcp_cloud_storage.md

 Other responses will _not_ be retried.
 You can control the number of retry attempts and backoff rate with the [`retry_attempts`](#retry_attempts) and `retry_backoff_secs` options.

+### Storage class

+GCS offers [storage classes][urls.gcs_storage_classes].
+You can apply defaults, and rules, at the bucket level or set the storage class at the object level.
+In the context of Vector only the object level is relevant (Vector does not create or modify buckets).
+You can set the storage class via the [`storage_class`](#storage_class) option.

+### Tags & metadata

+Vector supports adding [custom metadata][urls.gcs_custom_metadata] to created objects.
+These metadata items are a way of associating extra data items with the object that are not part of the uploaded data.

 ### Template Syntax